Positions & Issues

 Listen to Alief ISD Superintendent, HD Chambers on Impact Ed Podcast provided by Alief ISD.

-Days Left of the 86th Texas Legislative Session
+Days Until The 87th Texas Legislative Session